faithfulnessalamu/httpcode/README.md

 # httpcode

-Get info about http status codes right at your terminal
+Get info about http status codes right at your terminal.

+## Download

+See [releases](https://github.com/thealamu/httpcode/releases) page for download binaries.

 ## Usage